makersacademy/airport_challenge/README_CHALLENGE.md

 After the completion of the code I used rubocop, rspec and simplecov to ensure that I cover as much of the code with tests as I can and that the code has been produced in an acceptable way.
 The code will not be submitted until both of these have been satisfied.

 Tried setting up travis but could not get it to work for some reason.
 I will look into why this is the case.

+If I was to carry out this task again I would make sure to commit more as I noticed I did not commit when producing the code.
+Next time I would set checkpoints and commit at every milestone.